JuliaCI/Coverage.jl/README.md

 julia --code-coverage=user --inline=no
 ```
 (Turning off inlining gives substantially more accurate results, but may slow down your tests.)

-2. Run your tests (e.g., `include("runtests.jl")`) and quit Julia.
+*Step 2:* Run your tests (e.g., `include("runtests.jl")`) and quit Julia.

-3. Navigate to the top-level directory of your package, restart Julia (with no special flags) and analyze your code coverage:
+*Step 3:* Navigate to the top-level directory of your package, restart Julia (with no special flags) and analyze your code coverage:
 ```julia
 using Coverage
 covered_lines, total_lines = coverage_folder()  # defaults to src/; alternatively, supply the folder name as a string